Contest ended March 28, 2025. Winners will be announced soon!

 About School Stars

-Schools Stars is a global contest aimed to celebrate how schools promote Sora.
-For 2023’s contest, we’re looking for how your school has promoted Sora in the 2022-2023 school year (August 2022 – Time of entry).
-Past entries have included videos, visual displays and bulletin boards, social media campaigns, and student created resources.
-We’d love to see you shoot for the moon but know no promotion is too small!
+School Stars is a global contest aimed to celebrate how schools promote Sora.
+For 2025’s contest, we’re looking for how your school has promoted Sora in the 2024/2025 school year (July 2024 – Time of entry).
+Past entries have included videos, visual displays, bulletin boards, social media campaigns, and student-created projects.
+We think anything you do to promote Sora is awesome and we can’t wait to see what you snap and share for this year’s entries.
+See official rules

 Our prizes will be announced in early 2023.
 Stay tuned!